 I put a light coat on it so that some of the primer would show through and it would give it a vintage feel.

-I designed the words in Robo Master (the program that came with my Silhouette machine) using a simple Times New Roman font and then cut out the white vinyl with my Silhouette machine.
+I designed the words in my Silhouette program using a simple Times New Roman font and then cut out the white vinyl with my Silhouette machine.
+But if you don’t have a Silhouette machine you can purchase the vinyl here.
 Then I did a whole lot of cutting, peeling, sticking, and then peeling again.

 The hardest part is trying to line up the letters perfectly.
 I had to re-cut a few until I was pleased with the layout.
 Since I did my math wrong there was space at the bottom of the sign.
-I thought it would be cute to add some vintage crystal knobs so I left some space at the bottom.
-I drilled some holes and added some knobs I got from a lady on Ebay (Eclectic Knobs and Decor).
+I thought it would be cute to add some crystal knobs so I left some space at the bottom. 🙂

 The screws I had were too short so I ran to Ace Hardware and grabbed some longer ones.